ginobilinie/infantSeg/README.md

 fully connected layer setting: refer to prototxt in https://github.com/ginobilinie/psychoTraitPrediction . </br>
 ....

-b. infant_solver.prototxt: define the network hyperparameters The most important parameters you should take care is learning rate (lr), and learning rate decay strategy (learning_policy: fixed or step).  stepsize( this is necessary when you set the learning policy as step, which means it will decrease gamma times when it reaches every stepsize steps).</br>
+b. infant_solver.prototxt: define the network hyperparameters</br>
+The most important parameters you should take care is learning rate (lr), and learning rate decay strategy (learning_policy: fixed or step).  stepsize( this is necessary when you set the learning policy as step, which means it will decrease gamma times when it reaches every stepsize steps).</br>
 momutum: you can set by 0.9 as default.</br>
 maxIter should be the maximum iterations for the network to train, usually you can set two times as large as you dataset.</br>
 And if you want to use other optimization instead of SGD, you have to set 'type', for example, type: "Adam".</br>

-c. infant_deploy.prototxt: the deploy prototxt when you want to evaluate your trained caffe model.
+c. infant_deploy.prototxt: the deploy prototxt when you want to evaluate your trained caffe model.</br>
 You only have to make two changes based on the train_test.prototxt: input (replace the original input (e.g., HDF5) with the dimension described format which I have a example in infant_deploy.prototxt.</br>
 and also, you have to replace to output softmaxWithLoss with softmax layer.</br>